swiftlang/swift-org-website/_posts/2022-11-20-swift-summer-of-code-2022-summary.md

 ---
 layout: post
 published: false
-date: 2022-11-20 10:00:00
+date: 2022-11-30 10:00:00
 title: Swift Summer of Code 2022 Summary
 author: [ktoso]
 ---

-[Google Summer of Code](https://summerofcode.withgoogle.com) is long running a mentoring program focused on introducing new contributors to the wild world of open source development, and this year marks the 5th time the Swift project has participated in it.
-Each year our GSoC mentors work with Summer of Code projects to improve Swift in various aspects of the project, be it in libraries, the standard library or even the compiler itself.
+Google Summer of Code (also known as [GSoC](https://summerofcode.withgoogle.com)) is a long-running mentorship program focused on introducing contributors to the world of open source development.
+This year marks the fifth time the Swift project has participated in GSoC.

-This year we were lucky to work with 5 great contributors, all of which completed their assigned projects successfully.
+During the 2022 edition of the program, we were lucky to work with 5 great contributors, all of which completed their assigned projects successfully.
 We would like to thank all contributors–Amritpan, Felix, Fredrik, Kth and Sofía–for their time and passion poured into these projects!
-In addition to that, this year we also decided to post short summaries of the projects on the blog, so what follows is short descriptions of the results of this year’s Summer of Code projects.
+In addition to that, this year we also decided to post short summaries of the projects on the blog, so what follows are short descriptions of the results of the projects.

 >For more information, project summaries, as well as previous year’s projects, you can refer to the following: